*** Not for the faint-hearted. If you’d rather not know the ins and outs of running a business … Please click here to see a cute, very happy dog. ***

 I still can’t believe it myself — It’s astonishing!
 I don’t think it’ll ever truly feel real in my mind.

-I still operate in the same way, treating others with love and care … And that will never change, even if I gain an audience 10 million strong.
+I always operate in the same way, treating others with love and care … And that will never change, even if I gain an audience 10 million strong.

-#2: “How can I carry on giving and giving and giving when I feel like collapsing and I still don’t have a website of my own?”
+#2: “How can I carry on giving and giving and giving when I feel like collapsing and I'm yet to build a website of my own?”

 Strength and determination must burn bright inside.
 The desire to succeed needs to outweigh any weakness.